a-schaefers/systemE/README.md

 > > It's called a joke, guys.
 > > The README is literally full of them.

-> This is pretty interesting but sketchy..
-> Also..
-Lets be cautious about getting Emacs reapable..
-Do we really want to witness hoard of abominations (nice things too ofc) that would surface! :D

 > systemd and its ecosystem isn't built inside of Emacs.
 > > That's because systemd is a mild editor lacking a decent lisp os